uptane/uptane-standard/uptane-standard.md

 #### Update one ECU with multiple deltas

 The OEM wants to use delta updates to save over-the-air bytes.
 The delta images contain only the code and/or data that has changed from the previous image version.
-To do so, the OEM must first modify the director repository, using the vehicle version manifest and dependency resolution to determine the differences between the previous and latest images.
-The OEM then adds the following to the custom targets metadata used by the director repository: (1) the algorithm used to apply a delta image, and (2) the targets metadata about the delta image.
-The OEM will also check whether the delta images match the targets metadata from the director repository.
+To do so, the OEM must first modify the Director repository, using the vehicle version manifest and dependency resolution to determine the differences between the previous and latest images.
+The OEM then adds the following to the custom Targets metadata used by the Director repository: (1) the algorithm used to apply a delta image, and (2) the Targets metadata about the delta image.
+The OEM will also check whether the delta images match the Targets metadata from the Director repository.

 ## Exceptions